Unifying Direct and Indirect Learning for Safe Control of Linear Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{D}ata-driven control design is categorized into direct data-driven control and indirect data-driven control \cite{Data1}-\cite{DI1}.
+\IEEEPARstart{D}{ata}-based control design is categorized into direct data-driven control and indirect data-driven control \cite{Data1}-\cite{DI1}.
 The former parameterizes the controller and directly learns its parameters to satisfy control specifications.
-The latter learns a set of system models that explain the data and then designs a robust controller accordingly.
+The latter learns a set of system models that explain the data and then synthesizes a robust controller based on this set of models.

 A recent popular direct data-driven approach \textit{characterizes the set of all closed-loop systems} using data \cite{Data2}-\cite{Data6}.
-This approach has the potential to avoid the suboptimality of indirect learning \cite{Data4}.
-This is because indirect learning requires identifying a set of system models that can explain the data and then designing a controller to robustly achieve control tasks.
-Nevertheless, predictive learned models are constructed to best fit the data rather than being tailored to control tasks to enable high-performance control.
-Besides, direct learning can achieve a lower sample complexity than indirect learning \cite{Data5}.
-However, despite the advantages of direct learning, it is challenging to incorporate available prior knowledge into its learning framework.
-Leveraging prior knowledge of the system model can significantly improve the performance of direct learning and reduce its conservatism.
-It can also resolve its sensitivity to noise and disturbances, which is discussed in \cite{Ozay} for the linear quadratic regulator problem.
-This occurs by removing the set of disturbances and, consequently, the set of closed-loop systems that cannot be explained by prior knowledge.
+The control-oriented nature of this approach offers the potential to improve control system performance~\cite{Data4} and data requirements \cite{Data5}.
+However, despite its advantages, direct learning faces challenges in incorporating available prior knowledge into the learning framework.
+Effectively leveraging prior model knowledge can significantly enhance the performance of direct learning by reducing conservatism and improving robustness.
+In particular, it can mitigate sensitivity to noise and disturbances, as demonstrated in~\cite{Ozay} for the linear quadratic regulator problem.

-In contrast to direct learning, indirect learning using system identification can incorporate prior knowledge to refine the set of learned system models.
-For instance, set-membership identification \cite{ID1}-\cite{ID2} can incorporate prior knowledge into learning the system models.
-Physics-informed control learning algorithms using indirect learning in the presence of side information are presented in \cite{PyI1,PyI2,PyI3}.
-These approaches either leverage the S-procedure or scenario approach to learn open-loop system models that are conformed with data or to select scenarios (data samples) such that the outputs of the physics-based model and the observed data are sufficiently close.
-Zonotope-based system modeling and its integration with prior knowledge have also been recently presented in \cite{ID21}-\cite{ID5}.

-On the one hand, incorporating prior knowledge into direct learning can significantly improve its sample complexity and performance.
-On the other hand, it paves the way to unify direct and indirect learning.
-This can occur by refining the prior knowledge of the system model using indirect learning and feeding the new refined knowledge into the indirect learning.
-Integration of direct learning with indirect learning brings about several advantages, such as: 1) avoiding suboptimality of the indirect learning and 2) reducing the conservatism of direct learning by incorporating prior knowledge and open-loop learned models to limit the set of closed-loop systems to those that can be explained by prior knowledge and predictive learned models.
-Despite its advantages, a unified direct and indirect learning approach is unsettled in the control system design.